Meet the Facilitators

-Emily Drake is partner and CEO of Flank 5 Academy, working with Todd to deliver career and professional development solutions that benefit the individual and ultimately the greater community.
-She is a former public relations executive and non profit director and has helped launch large-scale initiatives and programs that are regularly “first-ever” within organizations.
+Emily Drake is partner and CEO of The Collective Academy, formally Flank 5 Academy, working with Todd to deliver career and professional development solutions that benefit the individual and ultimately the greater community.
+She is a former public relations executive and non profit director and has helped launch large-scale initiatives and programs that are regularly "first-ever" within organizations.

 As a licensed therapist, Emily's expertise is creating and implementing holistic career fulfillment strategies that center around strengths, purpose and potential.